rancher/docs/content/rke/v0.1.x/en/installation/managing-clusters/_index.md

 After you've made changes to add/remove nodes, run `rke up` with the updated `cluster.yml`.

+### Adding/Removing Worker Nodes

+You can add/remove only worker nodes, by running `rke up --update-only`.
+This will ignore everything else in the `cluster.yml` except for any worker nodes.

 ### Removing Kubernetes Clusters from Nodes

 In order to remove the Kubernetes components from nodes, you use the `rke remove` command.